umutonuryasar/RF-Propagation---Coverage-Tool/README.md

 ### Usage

 - Configure Parameters: Adjust the parameters in the UI.
-- Run the Tool: Execute the main script to perform the RF propagation simulation.
+- Run the Tool: Execute the app.py script to perform the RF propagation simulation.

 ```bash
 streamlit run app.py